gbabineau/gbabineau.github.io/_posts/2020-06-06-Atlassing-Buchanan-County.md

 | Patterson SE | 2.8  | 61 | 46% | TBD | TBD | TBD | NA |
 | *Prater SE*  | 1.63 | 27 | 19% | TBD | TBD | TBD | TBD |

 The table will be completed in a future post [See]().
 This effort will also include a nighttime nightjar survey of those blocks except for Patterson SE because another birder has performed surveys in the block but they are not yet in the dataset.
 In the next post, I will describe the surprise I had when I heard what I thought was an Adler Flycatcher.

+As I write this post, the trip is nearly over.
+Overall my thoughts keep returning to the importance of the focus that #BlackBirdersWeek brings to the fact that not everyone could do a trip with the same feeling of safety and welcome that I have felt.
+It is my fervent hope that all may be able to do so soon.